Scale (music): Note names

 In naming the notes of a scale, it is customary that each scale degree be assigned its own letter name: for example, the A major scale is written A–B–C♯–D–E–F♯–G♯ rather than A–B–D♭–D–E–E𝄪–G♯.
 However, it is impossible to do this in scales that contain more than seven notes, at least in the English-language nomenclature system.

 Scales may also be identified by using a binary system of twelve zeros or ones to represent each of the twelve notes of a chromatic scale.
-It is assumed that the scale is tuned using 12-tone equal temperament (so that, for instance, C is the same as D), and that the tonic is in the leftmost position.
-For example, the binary number 101011010101, equivalent to the decimal number 2773, would represent any major scale (such as C–D–E–F–G–A–B).
-This system includes scales from 100000000000 (2048) to 111111111111 (4095), providing a total of 2048 possible species, but only 351 unique scales containing from 1 to 12 notes.
+The most common binary numbering scheme defines lower pitches to have lower numeric value (as opposed to low pitches having a high numeric value).
+Thus a single pitch class n in the pitch class set is represented by 2^n.
+This maps the entire power set of all pitch class sets in 12-TET to the numbers 0 to 4095.
+The binary digits read as ascending pitches from right to left, which some find discombobulating because they are used to low to high reading left to right, as on a piano keyboard.
+In this scheme, the major scale is 101010110101 = 2741.
+This binary representation permits easy calculation of interval vectors and common tones, using logical binary operators.
+It also provides a perfect index for every possible combination of tones, as every scale has its own number.

 Scales may also be shown as semitones from the tonic.
 For instance, 0 2 4 5 7 9 11 denotes any major scale such as C–D–E–F–G–A–B, in which the first degree is, obviously, 0 semitones from the tonic (and therefore coincides with it), the second is 2 semitones from the tonic, the third is 4 semitones from the tonic, and so on.
 Again, this implies that the notes are drawn from a chromatic scale tuned with 12-tone equal temperament.
 For some fretted string instruments, such as the guitar and the bass guitar, scales can be notated in tabulature, an approach which indicates the fret number and string upon which each scale degree is played.